Head over to the South Side and explore Wong Chuk Hang’s eclectic mix of restaurants, shops, breweries and more…

 Africa Coffee & Tea

 This beautifully designed multipurpose venue brings a fun and energetic dose of Africa to our shores.
-High up on the 15th floor is the Cafe & Bar (where diners can enjoy all-day breakfast, happy hour and an impressive lunch menu), along with the VIP Room for private parties and dinners.
-The menu includes African fare such as jollof rice and baked chicken thighs, oxtail stew, South African baby pork ribs and peri peri chicken.
+High up on the 15th floor is the Cafe & Bar (where diners can enjoy all-day breakfast, happy hour and a tasty lunch menu), along with the VIP Room for private parties and dinners.
+The menu includes African staples such as jollof rice and baked chicken thighs, oxtail stew, South African baby pork ribs and peri peri chicken.
 Meanwhile, customers strapped for time can enjoy coffee, tea, juice, pastries and sandwiches at the ground floor Kiosk.

 Nam Long Shan Road Cooked Food Market

-When exiting the MTR station, it’s hard to miss the district’s slightly rundown yet popular two-storey cooked food centre.
-Full of affordable cha chaan tengs and Thai eateries, this market has been a long-time favourite for WCH dwellers.
-The most popular spots being Green Curry House and Pattaya Thai Food.
-Both serve authentic curry, rice and noodle dishes, as well as delightful Thai desserts like mango sticky rice and coconut custard cones.
+When exiting Wong Chuk Hang MTR station, it’s hard to miss the district’s slightly rundown yet popular two-storey cooked food centre.
+Full of affordable dai pai dongs and Thai eateries, this market has been a long-time favourite for WCH dwellers.
+A go-to of ours is Green Curry House, which serves up authentic curry, rice and noodle dishes, as well as delightful Thai desserts like mango sticky rice.

 Nam Long Shan Road Cooked Food Market, 1 Nam Long Shan Road, Wong Chuk Hang, Hong Kong